paradigma-cl/unreplaceableDigitalID/README.md

 The description for an App Profile document is done using a JSON web token based on the WebApplication Schema object (https://schema.org/WebApplication).
 Additionally, this App Profile document must include the did-method-web.
 The example is represented as 'did:web:xck.app'.
 The target system of the Web DID method is the web host that the domain name described by the DID resolves to when queried through the Domain Name System (DNS).
 This did-method-web is included in this app profile.

-It could be useful to have a way to retrieve a verifiable DID profile for the Aspp as recommended by the W3C using an URI.
+It could be useful to have a way to retrieve a verifiable DID profile for the App as recommended by the W3C using an URI.
 For example, a web URI https://xck.app?profile
 In this case, the application should also return a JSON web token using the protocol previously mentioned.

 Example of the WebApplication JSON web token included in the profile for 'XCK.app'